Carlos Correa stars against former team as Twins beat Astros 6-2 in Game 2 to tie ALDS

 Kyle Farmer hit a two-run homer for the Twins, who bounced back nicely after losing 6-4 in the series opener on Saturday night.

-Correa, an October star for so many years in Houston, has returned to the postseason with a vengeance after lamenting how much he missed the playoffs when Minnesota stumbled last year in his first season with the Twins.
+Correa, an October star for so many years in Houston, is back in the playoffs after Minnesota stumbled last year in his first season with the Twins.
+And he is relishing his return to his favorite time of the year.

+“It worked as motivation for me to, one, never miss it again and, two, be in the spotlight once again and be able to deliver for my team and feel that passion and love that I feel for this game and for winning,” Correa said.

 Correa hit an RBI double in the first inning in Game 2.
 He added a two-run single to center in the fifth, lifting the Twins to a 5-0 lead.
-He also robbed Jeremy Peña of a hit with a terrific defensive play for the final out.
+He also robbed Jeremy Peña of a hit with a terrific diving stop for the final out.

 Correa has eight hits and four RBIs in four games this postseason, helping the Twins to three playoff wins.